Sys-Nexus/DreamConnect/README.md

 # Testing

-# Instructions for Testing and Training the Model
+# Instructions for Testing the Model

 ## Step 1: Update the Checkpoint Path
 Open the configuration file located at `configs/test/test_res_value_inject_idback_css15.yaml` and update the checkpoint path to match the paths of the downloaded models.